djeada/Algorithms-And-Data-Structures/CONTRIBUTING.md

 Any and all contributions are appreciated.

-You can fork this repository by pressing the fork button at the top of the page.
+You can <i>fork</i> this repository by pressing the fork button at the top of the page.
 This will duplicate the repository in your account.

-You can now clone the forked archive on your local machine.
+You can now <i>clone</i> the forked repo to your local machine.

-Run the following git command in a terminal:
+Run the following git command in the terminal:

 ```bash
 git clone https://github.com/djeada/Algorithms-And-Data-Structures.git
 ```

-Navigate to repository directory on your computer.
+Navigate to the directory containing the repository on your computer.

-Now use the git checkout command to create a new branch:
+Now use the <i>git checkout</i> command to create a new branch:

 ```bash
 git checkout -b your-new-branch-name